 What does this mean in terms of calories?
 Although this will differ for every woman, it is recommended that you add about 300 calories to your daily diet to support your growing baby.
 Remember, however, that these should be healthy calories, so adding 300 calories of daily ice cream is not recommended!

 Otherwise, you should continue your exercise program, stay well-hydrated, avoid alcohol and recreational drugs, and keep your obstetrician or midwife informed of any prescription or over-the-counter drugs you take.
 Certain drugs have been shown to have an adverse effect on your baby or your body during pregnancy, so now is the time to run it past your health-care provider if you haven’t already done so.
 In terms of supplementation, continue to take your prenatal vitamins, which should include many necessary nutrients, especially folic acid.

 The foetal age of your baby now is 2 weeks, and the size is about 1 mm in length, roughly the size of a large grain of sand.

 Still called a blastocyst, the developing foetus is deeply embedded in the uterine wall, and the amniotic sac that will later protect your baby during gestation is beginning to form.
-At the same time, the uterine wall is thickening and forming the placenta, which will deliver nutrients and oxygen to your baby via the umbilical cord throughout your pregnancy.
+By week 4, the uterine wall is thickening and forming the placenta, which will deliver nutrients and oxygen to your baby via the umbilical cord throughout your pregnancy.
 As the placenta grows, your blood volume will increase in the coming weeks.

 Despite the embryo’s young age, specialised cells are already starting to form that will later make up organs, skin, and other structures.
 This includes the early brain and spinal cord, which are already beginning to form.
 In addition, the developing blastocyst is forming three “germ layers” that will each contribute to different organs.